bahrus/be-observant/README.md

 Sometimes there are scenarios where we would like to benefit from the shortcuts above, but don't want to use Shadow DOM on a containing component just for the benefit of the shortcut.

 An element can declare itself to be a host for these purposes by adding attribute "data-is-hostish.".
 Be-observant searches for such an element before doing the getRootNode() call.

+Under the hood, this scenario will use another option:  observe-closest-or-host, which tries closest query first, and if that fails, does getRootNode()

 ## [Configuration Parameters](types.d.ts)